syncthing/docs/advanced/folder-sync-ownership.rst

 .. note:: Note that automated upgrades cannot be used with Syncthing elevated in this manner as any automated upgrade would undo the capabilities granted.

+When using systemd to start the service automatically, the capabilities can be set in the unit file instead of touching the executable, see :ref:`autostart-systemd-permissions`.

 Windows implementation
 ----------------------